Our team is currently working on this feature. If you experience any bugs, please let us know on our Discord. We appreciate your patience.

 view

-returns (Proof memory, bytes32, address)
+returns (Proof memory, bytes32, address, string memory)

 {